webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/As-If-One-Creature.md

 ---
 aliases:
-  - As If One Creature
+- "As If One Creature"
 tags:
 - Compendium/CSRD/en/Abilities
 - Ability
 - Ability/Enabler
 - Ability/Cost/NA
 - Ability/Tier/High
 - Ability/Categories/Companion
-title: As If One Creature
-collection: Abilities
-kind: Compendium
 ---

 ## As If One Creature
 >**Enabler**